Glossary

 - Specular lighting: lighting that results from light reflecting off of a shiny surface.

-- Spot lighting: lighting that extends in a cone.
+- Spot lighting: lighting that extends from a point in a cone.

 - Swizzling: the process of accessing the components of a vector using a specific shorthand syntax.